pilgun/acvtool/readme.md

 limitations under the License.

 By sharing this code, the author of ACVTool does not grant or waive any patent rights beyond the scope of this ACVTool repository.

+## Aknowledgement

+The initial development of ACVTool took place at the University of Luxembourg as part of the FNR DroidMod 2016-2020 research project.
+This project would not have been possible without the invaluable support of my coauthors: Dr. Olga Gadyatskaya, Dr. Yury Zhauniarovich, and Prof. Dr. Sjouke Mauw.